Chromium Project uses Timer Resolution to debug battery life issue

 A long time ago before the dot com crash there was a war.
 The mighty Netscape lost the war and the evil Microsoft dominated the Internet ever since.

 The rebel forces of Netscape went into hiding as Mozilla.
 Along came the New Hope, Firefox with new powers that the Death Star (a.k.a.
-Internet . . . → Read More: Browser Wars – Return of the Choice
+Internet Explorer) could only dream of.

 Microsoft Mesh and Google App Engine – Up in the clouds